-Third: That the defendant knowingly failed to register as required by the Sex Offender Registration and Notification Act.
+Third: That the defendant knowingly failed to register and keep a current registration as required by the Sex Offender Registration and Notification Act.

 These three elements must be proven to have occurred in sequence.

 A person is required to register if he is a sex offender, which means a person convicted of a sex offense.